SoftwareAG/c8y-docs/src/documents/guides/users-guide/user-and-permissions-management.html.md

 |First name|First name of the user.
 When the user is logged in, this name appears at the right of the top bar on the **User** button.
 |Last name|Last name of the user.
 |Telephone|A valid phone number.
 The phone number is required if the user is configured to use two-factor authentication.
-Owner|Another user that manages ("owns") the new user.
+|Owner|Another user that manages ("owns") the new user.
 Select a user from the dropdown list and click **Done** to confirm.
-Refer to [Managing User Hierarchies](#hierachy) for details on user hierarchies.
+Refer to [Managing User Hierarchies](#hierarchy) for details on user hierarchies.
-Delegated by|Can be activated to delegate user hierarchies and permissions to the user.
-Refer to [Managing User Hierarchies](#hierachy) for details on delegation.
+|Delegated by|Can be activated to delegate user hierarchies and permissions to the user.
+Refer to [Managing User Hierarchies](#hierarchy) for details on delegation.

 Select the login options for the user.

 * If you select "User must reset the password on next login", you need to provide a password which the user needs to reset on the next login. <br>Enter a password and confirm it.
 While entering the password, the strength of the password will be shown.
 See [Log into the Cumulocity platform](/guides/users-guide/overview/#login) for further information on password strength.
 * If you select "Send password reset link as e-mail", the user will receive an email message with a link to set a password.
 The email will be sent to the email address configured above.

 On the right of the page, select the global roles for the user.
-Details on global roles are described below.
+Details on global roles are described in [Managing Permissions](#managing-permissions).

 Click **Save** to create the user.